Minimum 21 years. Maximum 32 years (Relaxation for OBC, SC/ST)

 |Blind, Hearing Impaired & Orthopaedically Handicapped||10 years relaxation|

-(a) A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the 1st of August, 2019 i.e. candidate must have been born not earlier than 2nd August, 1987 and not later than 1st August, 1998.
+(a) A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the 1st of August, in the year in which he/she is attempting the exam.

 (b) The upper age-limit prescribed above will be relaxable: